soonbong-lee/soonbong-lee.github.io/_pages/about.md

 - Oral presentation at *The fourth ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO), 2024*
 - Media: "[Using Operations Research to Improve the Refugee Resettlement Process](https://insights.som.yale.edu/insights/using-operations-research-to-improve-the-refugee-resettlement-process)."
 Yale Insights

-2. Who to Offer, and When: Redesigning Feeding America's Real-Time Donation System, with Vahideh Manshadi and Daniela Saban, Working Paper (**Job Market Paper**), 2025.
-(Draft available upon request)

-3. [Why the Rooney Rule Fumbles: Limitations of Interview-stage Diversity Interventions in Labor Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5179386), with Setareh Farajollahzadeh, Vahideh Manshadi, and Faidra Monachou, Major Revision at **Operations Research**, 2025.
+2. [Why the Rooney Rule Fumbles: Limitations of Interview-stage Diversity Interventions in Labor Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5179386), with Setareh Farajollahzadeh, Vahideh Manshadi, and Faidra Monachou, Major Revision at **Operations Research**, 2025.
 - Conference version accepted to *The 26th ACM Conference on Economics and Computation (EC), 2025*
 - Conference version accepted at *The 5th ACM Conference on Equity & Access in Algorithms, Mechanisms, & Optimization (EAAMO)*, 2025

+3. Who to Offer, and When: Redesigning Feeding America's Real-Time Donation System, with Vahideh Manshadi and Daniela Saban, Working Paper, 2025.
+(Draft available upon request)

-4. [Portfolio Evaluation with the Vector Distance Based on Portfolio Composition](https://www.mdpi.com/2227-7390/11/1/221), with Heonbae Jeon, Hongseon Kim, Seung Bum Soh, and Seongmoon Kim, Mathematics, 2023.
+5. [Portfolio Evaluation with the Vector Distance Based on Portfolio Composition](https://www.mdpi.com/2227-7390/11/1/221), with Heonbae Jeon, Hongseon Kim, Seung Bum Soh, and Seongmoon Kim, **Mathematics**, 2023.

-5. [Improving Portfolio Investment Performance with Distance-Based Portfolio Combining Algorithms](https://onlinelibrary.wiley.com/doi/full/10.1111/jfir.12303), with Hongseon Kim, Seungbum Soh, and Seongmoon Kim, Journal of Financial Research, 2022.
+6. [Improving Portfolio Investment Performance with Distance-Based Portfolio Combining Algorithms](https://onlinelibrary.wiley.com/doi/full/10.1111/jfir.12303), with Hongseon Kim, Seungbum Soh, and Seongmoon Kim, **Journal of Financial Research**, 2022.